Kia ora, Kia orana, Malo e lelei, Bula Vinaka, Fakaalofa lahi atu, Talofa lava, Malo ni,

 Kei te reri ahau ki te ako?
 (Am I ready to study?)

-Wā (Time) - Do I know how to manage my time effectively?
-What other commitments do I have that may impact on my study?
+• Wā (Time) - Do I know how to manage my time effectively?
+What other commitments do I have that may impact my study?

-Rauemi (Resources) - What other items might I need as part of my study?
+• Rauemi (Resources) - What other items might I need for my study?
 Do I have a birth certificate, current passport, 18+ card or other form of identification?
 Do I know my IRD number?

-Hui (Meeting) - Do I need to discuss my Te Mataora application and programme with UCOL Te Pūkenga staff?
+• Hui (Meeting) - Do I need to discuss my Te Mataora application and programme with UCOL staff?

 Ehara taku toa he toa takitahi, he toa takitini.